ysngungor/ysngungor/README.md

 In 2013, I started coding with Visual Basic 6.0. </br>
 In 2019, I decided to learn a more valid language and my choice was Python. </br>
-In 2023, I started the web design and coding department and continue to study in the part of frontend field.
+In 2023, I started the web design and coding department and continue to study in the frontend field.

 #### 💻 I’m currently learning HTML, CSS and Javascript.
 #### 🤔 What's next?
 React, Node.js, PHP.